- How To Keep Computer From Sleeping Mac

-App For Sleeping Mac At Certain Time
+- App For Sleeping Mac At Certain Times

 Apple does mention about the effectiveness of App Nap in their official website: